ABOUT

 issues.

-HOW DO I GET FROM THE MAINLAND U.S. TO OFU?
+HOW DO I GET FROM THE MAINLAND U.S. TO AMERICAN SAMOA?

 A: Catch Hawaiian Airlines to Pago Pago.
 You'll connect